 A panic attack is a short (less than 15 minutes) episode of intense fear that often is accompanied by physical symptoms and feelings of doom.
 A panic attack differs from a normal fear response because it strikes without the presence of a threat or an oncoming attack.

 What Is A Panic Disorder?

 Panic Disorder occurs when someone has panic attacks so often that they begin to spend a significant amount of their time worrying about having another attack, worrying that they are losing their mind, or changing their daily routine because of the panic attacks.
 If this lasts for a month or more, Panic Disorder is diagnosed.

-While panic attacks may be one of the most terrifying and unpleasant experiences a person can endure, the good news is that they respond exceptionally well to treatment.
+While panic attacks may be one of the most terrifying and unpleasant experiences a person can endure, the good news is that panic attacks and disorders respond exceptionally well to treatment.
 Like most anxiety disorders, both medications and psychotherapy are effective for panic disorder.
 Many people fully recover from panic disorder without the use of medications, but anti-anxiety medications are sometimes used depending upon the frequency and severity of attacks.
-The psychotherapy that has the most evidence supporting its effectiveness for panic disorder is Cognitive Behavioral Therapy.
+The most effective therapy for panic disorder is Cognitive Behavioral Therapy.

 There are several different classes of medications that are used to treat panic disorder.
 All of these types of medications reduce anxiety but do so in different ways and with different side effects and risks.